History of the Jews in Hebron: The British Mandate period

 In December 1917, Hebron was captured by the British.

 In the summer of 1924, ten students from the Slobodka yeshiva in Jerusalem established another branch of the yeshiva in Hebron headed by Rabbi Sarna.
 Zionist leader Menachem Ussishkin was a supporter of the yeshiva with an eye to strengthening Jewish settlement in Hebron.
 By the summer of 1925, enrollment was up to 120.
 The yeshiva attracted Jewish newcomers to the city and served as an important source of income for the local Arabs, from whom the students rented apartments and purchased goods.
 Friendly relations developed between the Jews and Arabs, who invited each other to family celebrations.

 In 1927, the Ashkenazi and Sephardic communities formed the General Committee for the United Hebrew Community in Hebron.
 Rabbi Meir Shmuel Kashmir and Rabbi Yaakov Yosef Slonim served as chairmen.

 In 1927, Ben-Zvi documented an entire street in Hebron inhabited by Muslims who were thought to be of Jewish ancestry.
-Forced to convert to Islam against their will several generations earlier, possibly around 150 years prior, they were known as the al-muḥtasibīn (المختاسبين), meaning "those who give their law to heaven".
+Forced to convert to Islam against their will several generations earlier, possibly around 150 years prior, they were known as the al-muḥtasibīn (المحتسبين), meaning "those who give their law to heaven".
 They continued to use this name in their signatures.
 The same family was also mentioned by Eliyahu Yehoshua Levanon, who wrote in 1937 that the muḥtasibīn came from Istanbul and converted to Islam 150 years earlier.
 He estimated their number to be around 300 people.
 In another book, Levanon recounts an Arab driver from the same family, al-muḥtasib bi-llāh.
 He adds that despite being considered one of the anusim, he is one of the last Arabs educated among Jews, allowing him to recite the Shema prayer and Ma Nishtana from memory, as well as sing Hatikvah.